-Here is a breakdown of the cost to become a Florida notary:
+Here is a breakdown of the costs to become a Florida notary:

-All new Florida notary applicants must take a three-hour Florida notary course within one year of applying to become a Florida notary.
-The Department of State’s Notary Education Program has developed a notary course available to all Florida notaries free of charge.
+All new Florida notary applicants must take a three-hour Florida notary course within one year before applying to become a Florida notary.
+The Florida Governor’s Office has developed a notary course available to all Florida notaries free of charge.
 At the completion of the course, a Florida notary applicant can print a certificate of completion that must be included with the notary application.
 Click here to take the free Florida notary course.

-Florida notary applicants must include a $39.00 notary application fee with the notary application they submit to the bonding agency.
-The fee is set by Florida notary law.
+Florida notary applicants must include a $39 notary application fee with the notary application they submit to the bonding agency.
+This fee is set by Florida notary law.
 Florida notary applications submitted without the required application fee will be rejected and returned to the notary applicant by the bonding company.

-It takes around two weeks for the Governor Office to approve your Florida notary application provided that all the information on the application is complete and all required signatures are present.
-Click here to apply for a Florida notary commission.
+It takes around two weeks for the Governor’s Office to approve your Florida notary application provided that no information or signatures on the Florida notary application are missing.